Campuses, Buildings + Hours

 - CWE is required for all professional/technical programs and can be a part of many transfer degree programs at Clackamas Community College.

-Cooperative Work Experience for Employers
+Internships and Cooperative Work Experience for Employers

 Employing CWE students gives you a direct link to skilled workers prior to entering the workforce.
 Your investment of time can be rewarded with great, hardworking students.